cnlohr/shadertrixx/README.md

 ## Grabpasses

-You can add a grabpass tag outside of any pass (this happens in the SubShader tag)
+You can add a grabpass tag outside of any pass (this happens in the SubShader tag).
+You should only use `_GrabTexture` on the transparent queue as to not mess with other shaders that use the `_GrabTexture`

 ```
+        Tags { "RenderType"="Transparent" "Queue"="Transparent" }
+        LOD 100

         GrabPass
         {
             "_GrabTexture"
         }

 ```

 You should use the `_GrabTexture` name so that it only has to get executed once instead of once for every material.